Sign Up for PBC News

 On August 15, 2020, Romero faced fellow unbeaten Jackson Maríñez as part of a PBC on SHOWTIME Championship Boxing triple-header.
 On the line was the interim WBA World Lightweight title.

 Romero was the aggressor throughout although Maríñez controlled the action for stretches.
-The back and forth ended with Romero winning a controversial unanimous decision over Maríñez (19-1, 7 KOs) to capture the title.
+The back and forth ended with Romero winning a close unanimous decision over Maríñez (19-1, 7 KOs) to capture the title.
 The scores were 115-113, 116-112 and 118-110, all in favor of Romero.

 “I don’t think I had a bad performance,” said Romero, who confidently predicted a brutal knockout would end the bout in his pre-fight comments.
 “I thought I won the fight.
 Regardless of everything, I’m the world champ now.
 I’m happy.”